 You'd think that bed bases would be simple, wouldn't you?
 Although it may seem that a base is just a base, in the world of beds nothing is quite that simple!
-Bases come in many different varieties, from divan beds and bed frames through to bunk beds and adjustable beds.
+Bases come in many different varieties, from ottomans and storage beds through to bunk beds and adjustable beds.

 It's important to bear in mind that the comfort and life span of your mattress is affected by your choice of base, which is why they're usually sold as a matching pair.
 If you're going to buy them separately then you should ensure that they are suitable for use together - remember that one manufacturer's king size is not necessarily the same as another's, so check the exact dimensions.